tokamak-network/EVM-VDF-Verifier/README.md

-# Pietrzak-VDF-Verifier
+# On-chain Distributed Random Beacon

-Pietrzak VDF verifier implementation for EVM.
+On-chain Distributed Random Beacon (DRB) project.
+We're currently using Pietrzak VDF verifier for EVM.
 The related technical details are presented in our preprint ([Arxiv](https://arxiv.org/abs/2405.06498)).

 ## State Diagram of Each Round of Proof of Fraud (will be updated)